perpetual-education-personal/order-of-importance/README.md

 - [ ] Done

+### Responsive modules/components

+We make that stripe example.
+That should get things moving.
+There are probably some layouts and things - that you've been wanting to make - but didn't have the layout tools yet.
+Now you do!
+So, you can!
+Try things.
+Practice things.
+Push things.
+Ask questions.
+Maybe there's something you want to make on your website?

+- [ ] Done

 ### Super Responsive Challenge: Responsive layout (officially)

 This is the main deal!
 Front-end developers make the part that people see.
 That means the data that crawlers see - and the look and feel of the layout.
 This is when we get serious about flexbox and responsive layouts.